c4spar/cliffy-manual/prompt/types/index.md

 register your own signal handler.
 Read more about os signals [here](../os_signals.md).

+### Prefix

+By default each prompt message is prefixed with `yellow("? ")`.
+The prefix can be change with the `prefix` option.
+The value supports ansi color codes.
+To disable the prefix, set the `prefix` option to an empty string `""`.

 ### Reader

 With the `reader` option you can change the input stream which defaults to